michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 9. For a great door is opened to me, which is full of labours, and the opposers are many.

-10. But if Timotheos come among you, see that he may be with you without fear; for he doeth the work of the Lord, as Ido .
+10. But if Timotheos come among you, see that he may be with you without fear; for he doeth the work of the Lord, as I

 11. Wherefore let no man despise him, but conduct him in peace, that he may come to me; for I wait for him with the brethren.